Mir Osman Ali Khan: Final years and death

 The Nizam continued to stay at the King Kothi Palace until his death.
 He used to issue firmans on inconsequential matters in his newspaper, the Nizam Gazette.

 He died on Friday, 24 February 1967.
-In his will, he asked to buried in Masjid-e Judi, a mosque where his mother was buried, that faced King Kothi Palace.
+In his will, he asked to be buried in Masjid-e Judi, a mosque where his mother was buried, that faced King Kothi Palace.
 The government declared state mourning on 25 February 1967, the day when he was buried.
 State government offices remained closed as a mark of respect while the National Flag of India was flown at half-mast on all the government buildings throughout the state.
-The Nizam Museum documents state : "The streets and pavements of the city were littered with the pieces of broken glass bangles as an incalculable number of women broke their bangles in mourning, which Telangana women usually do as per Indian customs on the death of a close relative."
+The Nizam Museum documents state: "The streets and pavements of the city were littered with the pieces of broken glass bangles as an incalculable number of women broke their bangles in mourning, which Telangana women usually do as per Indian customs on the death of a close relative."

 "The Nizam's funeral procession was the biggest non-religious, non-political meeting of people in the history of India till that date."

-Millions of people of all religions from different parts of the state entered Hyderabad in trains, buses and bullocks for a last glimpse of their king in a coffin in the King Kothi Palace Camp in Hyderabad.
+Millions of people of all religions from different parts of the state entered Hyderabad in trains, buses and on bullocks for a last glimpse of their king in a coffin in the King Kothi Palace Camp in Hyderabad.
 The crowd was so uncontrollable that barricades were installed alongside the road to enable people to move in a queue.
-D. Bhaskara Rao, chief curator, of the Nizam's Museum stated that an estimated one million (1 million) people were part of the procession.
+D. Bhaskara Rao, chief curator, of the Nizam's Museum stated that an estimated one million people were part of the procession.

 Title and salutation

 Salutation style

 The Nizam was the honorary Colonel of the 20 Deccan Horse.
 In 1918, King George V elevated Nawab Mir Osman Ali Khan Siddiqi Bahadur from "His Highness" to "His Exalted Highness".
-In a letter dated 24 January 1918, the title "Faithful Ally of the British Government' was conferred on him.
+In a letter dated 24 January 1918, the title "Faithful Ally of the British Government" was conferred on him.

 Full Titular Name

 The titles during his life were:

-1886–1911: Nawab Bahadur Mir Osman Ali Khan Siddqi.
+1886–1911: Nawab Bahadur Mir Osman Ali Khan Siddiqi.